Building Regulations and Your New Oak-Framed Building

 What are Building Regulations?

-The Building Regulations are developed by the Government and approved by Parliament.
-They are minimum standards for design, construction and alterations to nearly every building.
+Building Regulations are a set of minimum legal standards set by the Government and approved by Parliament.
+They apply to the design, construction and alteration of most buildings in the UK.

 Where to get approval?